brucemack/kc1fsz-rc1/README.md

 Credit/Thanks
 =============

-I've received help from a lot of smart people on this project.
+I've received help from a lot of smart people on this project who have been very generous with their time:

 * Dan Brown W1DAN, former president of the Wellesley Club.
 * Tom Kinahan N1CPE, trustee of the W1TKZ repeater system.
 * Leandra MacLennan AF1R
 * Steve Kondo K1STK
-* George Zafiropoulos KJ6VU
+* George Zafiropoulos KJ6VU.
+Among other things, George sells is own commercial repeater controllers.
+* Jim Aspinwall NO1PC.
+Jim is very experienced with these things and has engineered/maintained several multi-site repeater systems.
+His [website is very interesting](https://www.no1pc.org/).

 Legal/License
 =============